AdobeDocs/commerce-admin.en/help/b2b/account-companies.md

 ![Companies Grid](./assets/companies-grid.png){width="700" zoomable="yes"}

 The [!UICONTROL Companies] grid lists all companies regardless of status.
-The displayed example shows accounts for two companies: the "ACME" company and the "Vandelay" company.
+The company listing indicates whether a company is associated with a [company hierarchy](manage-company-hierarchy.md), and provides [detailed information](/help/b2b/account-company-manage.md#company-options-and-columns) about the company, the company admin, and other information.
+Customize the view by using the [Admin grid controls](../getting-started/admin-grid-controls.md) to set filters, column view options, and more.

 ## Company administrator